tech-sketch/reactive-solar-farm-monitor/README.md

 ![screenshot](img/reactive-solar-farm-monitor_screenshot.png)

-Get Started.
+Get Started
 ---------

 ### Use Docker

-Execute the following commands.
-The requirement of a hosts is only [Docker](https://www.docker.com/).
+Execute the following commands on the PC which has already been installed [Docker](https://www.docker.com/).

 ~~~
 docker run -d --name=broker   -p 61613:61613                        crowbary/apache-apollo